 Spiritual – our never-ending desire for connection and purpose

 Using the 80/20 rule: 80% of what we use comes from 20% of our things.
-Think about the other 80% of stuff that we hold on to just in case.
+Think about the other 80% of the stuff that we hold on to just in case.
 Just in case rarely comes.
 It’s important that you be honest with yourself that you are holding on to useless stuff.
-This honesty will free you up to be more open to receiving what actually gives you satisfaction and joy.
+This honesty will free you up to be more open to receiving what gives you satisfaction and joy.

 I’ve reread “Clear Your Clutter with Feng Shui” by Karen Kingston.
 If you come into my home, your first impression of my home doesn’t elicit a sense of clutter.
-I do love my books, so there is a large collection of them.
+I do love my books, so there is an extensive collection of them.
 Sometimes I’m a bit co-dependent on them for my entertainment.
 A couple of weeks ago I donated around 100 books and will need to go through another scrutiny test.

 Another area that I noticed was my collection of costume jewelry.
 Lurking on the shelf is a pile of jewelry with minor parts to fix…off to the jeweler I go this coming week.
-In my collection of costume jewelry, were pieces that I would never ever in a 100 years wear again so I gave them away to someone who gleefully treated it as new “stuff.”
+In my collection of costume jewelry, were pieces that I would never in a 100 years wear again, so I gave them away to someone who gleefully treated it as new “stuff.”

 I wasn’t a one-night wonder.
-The following night, I came home tired, but tackled my shoes.
+The following night, I came home tired but tackled my shoes.
 I was amazed how many shoes didn’t fit right and never fit right.
 Tells me I need to be smarter about my purchases.
 I now have a clear shoe rack…in less than 30 minutes.

 I share my de-cluttering stories because most people can relate to the staleness of stuff that sits in the same place year after year.

 I believe that clutter accumulates on the body as well – obviously with extra weight.
-I see a connection when my body mimics my physical environment and the opposite is true.
+I see a connection when my body mimics my physical environment, and the opposite is true.
 It’s all interconnected.

 A year ago, I started to follow a dietitian’s food plan and lost 20 lbs, which I’ve been successful in maintaining.
-I still have more pounds to lose and yet I feel good with this new weight.
+I still have more pounds to lose, and yet I feel good with this new weight.
 De-cluttering is also about the foods we put into our bodies.
 I cleaned the cupboards of foods that added no nutritional value to my body.
-Yes, I indulge, and am encouraged to do so, but I leave that for a treat when I’m out to dinner once a week.
+Yes, I indulge and am encouraged to do so, but I leave that for a treat when I’m out to dinner once a week.

 I ask myself two things when I look at something: Am I using it and so it provides a functional value, or do I love it and enjoy the beauty of it.
 Just start small and be grateful when you tackle manageable areas.
 Leave the big projects to when you have success with the small areas.
 For me a big project will be paper in file cabinets, hanging out in my office area as well as stored within closets.
-I will get to it and first I start in manageable areas.
+I will get to it, and first I start in manageable areas.